 After the agency has approved the selection of an ESCO, negotiation of the investment grade energy audit agreement begins.
-The standardized Investment Grade Audit Agreement (IGA) developed by DAGS is located in Appendix G. Once signed by both parties, this agreement authorizes the ESCO to conduct the audit of the project facilities.
+The standardized IGA Agreement developed by DAGS is located in Appendix G. Once signed by both parties, this agreement authorizes the ESCO to conduct the audit of the project facilities.
+The IGA phase is crucial because it is the point at which you have the most leverage and can, therefore, obtain the best possible project for your facilities.
+The ESCO will pay careful attention to your input at this time.
+Once the IGA is completed, it will be more difficult for the ESCO to make significant changes to the project scope.
 Under an EPC project, the negotiated cost of the audit will be rolled into the project financing and repaid from the project savings.
 If the agency decides not to proceed with the project after the audit is completed, the agency is obligated to pay the ESCO for the audit.

-An investment grade audit is the technical and economic foundation of a successful guaranteed energy savings project.
-The audit needs to provide sufficient technical detail so that a technically competent reviewer can effectively assess the ESCO's proposed project.
-The audit results must also establish and define appropriate consumption baselines for all utilities (e.g., gas, water, electric, etc.) to allow a realistic analysis of potential energy and cost savings.
+An IGA is the technical and economic foundation of a successful EPC project.
+The IGA needs to provide sufficient technical detail so that a technically competent reviewer can effectively assess the ESCO's proposed project.
+The results of the IGA must also establish and define appropriate consumption baselines for all utilities (e.g., gas, water, electric, etc.) to allow a realistic analysis of potential energy and cost savings.
+It also provides a description of the analysis methods, data logger measurements, savings calculations, and economic assumptions used to calculate savings.
+Lastly, the IGA should include the installed cost, annual cost savings, annual maintenance cost impacts, simple payback, expected measure life, environmental impacts for each proposed energy and water saving measure, and a full analysis and definition of baseline consumption for each utility type.
+See Appendix M for an evaluation checklist for the agency's review of the IGA.